spacetelescope/jwst/docs/jwst/badpix_selfcal/arguments.rst

 ``--kernel_size`` (integer, default=15)
-  The size of the kernel to use for the median filter, which is applied in the spectral (Y-axis) direction to make the smoothed image.
+  The size of the kernel to use for the median filter, which is applied in the spectral direction to make the smoothed image.

 ``--save_flagged_bkgd`` (boolean, default=False)
   Whether to save the flagged background exposures to fits files.